Larrybin/changan-penpen/README.md

 - `pnpm push`: auto-fix + typegen + typecheck + docs/link checks + final lint + rebase & push.
 Generates a fully automated commit message (subject + multi-line bullets) from the staged diff in the style of production commits (e.g., harden webhooks/fetch parsing, add CF env fallbacks, enforce R2 attachment, clean headers()/cookies()).
 - Note: `scripts/push-fix2.mjs` is a local helper and is ignored by Git; it is not distributed with the repository and CI/CD does not depend on it.

 See `docs/ci-cd.md` and `docs/workflows/*.md` for details.
-Semgrep runs only in CI; local pushes skip Semgrep by design.

 ### Supply Chain Notes
-- Dependencies bumped to address Semgrep supply-chain findings:
+- Dependencies bumped to address supply‑chain advisories:
   - `next` → 15.5.4 (fixes reported SSRF issue in older 15.4.x)
   - `better-auth` → ^1.3.27 (addresses authorization advisory)
   - `pnpm.overrides.esbuild` → ^0.25.10 (patches origin validation advisory in older 0.18.x transitives)